csc-training/summerschool/hpc-ai/docs/02-parallel-ai.md

 - It reduces the bubble issue
 - For DP, there are two GPUs: GPU0 and GPU1
-- Inside each DP rank, there is a PP.
+- Inside each DP rank, there is a PP

 # Reality: 3D Parallelism